evekremer/coding_challenge/README.md

 ## Installation and Usage

-Requires _Ruby v2.0.0_ and rake to be installed
+Requires _Ruby v2.0.0p648_ to be installed.

 ### Server

-The server is started by invoking the following line from the terminal:
+The server is started by invoking the following from the command line:

 `$ ruby ./lib/memcached.rb <socket_address> <socket_port>`

 Optional _<socket_address>_ and _<socket_port>_ arguments determine the address where the server will be accepting client connections. `localhost:9999` is assigned by default.

-### Client demo
+### Client

-'Client_demo.rb' provides a short demo of a client-server interaction, including sample commands sent and received with their corresponding actions, which is invoked by:
+'Client_demo.rb' provides a short demo of a client-server connection, including sample commands sent and received with their corresponding actions, which is invoked by:

 - `$ ruby ./lib/memcached/client_demo.rb <socket_address> <socket_port>`